xbassi/game_of_deep_learning/readme.md

 ## Custom MLP Model Architecture

 All pretrained models had a final output layer of size 1000.
-I did not freeze the pretrained models.
+Did not freeze the pretrained models.
 This was followed by a custom 5 layer MLP designed by me.

 Each layer was followed by a Batch Normalization layer